 #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+The maximum share is 25%.

 The category #1 Aligned with E/S characteristics covers: